Begumpur Mosque, Dindigul: Architecture

 The mosque is named after Ameerunnisa Begum, the younger sister of Hyder, who is buried in the mosque.
 The place is called Begampur on account of the same.
 The mosque has an open terrace with an arch at the front.
 The tomb of Ameerunnisa is found in the first building, which has tiled roof in the fronts and a dome over the sanctum.
 The mosque is located behind the mausoleum.
 It has two minarets and a large prayer hall.
 The subsidiary shrines are found around the sanctum.
-A Madrasa is located on the Eastern side close to the entrance.
+A madrasa is located on the eastern side, close to the entrance.

-Culture

-Big Mosque is the largest and considered the principal mosque in the city of Dindigul.
+The Big Mosque is the largest and considered the principal mosque in the city of Dindigul.
 The mosque is an active place of worship.
 There is a constant flow of visitors in the mosque as it is located in one of the busiest places in Dindigul.
 During the sacred festivals of Bakrid and Ramzan, the devotees overflow, some of them offering prayers from the surrounding grounds.

-Margaz

-It is the largest mosque in the city.
 It has the head Markaz of Tablighi jamaat in Tamil Nadu.
-Every year conference of ulamas are arranged and many imams all over India attends it.
+Every year conference of ulamas are arranged and many imams all over India attend.